Northwestern Memorial Hospital PGY2 Residency Program

 We offer one resident position each year.

-As a resident, you will rotate through multiple areas of the hospital, generally in conjunction with the emergency medicine medical residents.
+As a resident, you will rotate through multiple areas of the hospital, often in conjunction with the emergency medicine medical residents.
 This fosters relationship development and the importance of working on an interdisciplinary team.

-You can gain experience in multiple ICUs and will also have the opportunity for rotations like advanced infectious disease.
+You can gain experience in multiple ICUs and will also have the opportunity for unique rotations like academia and advanced infectious disease.
 Our residency program aims to help create the next generation of pharmacy leaders in emergency medicine, with training to pursue a future in any emergency medicine practice setting or specialty of your choosing.

 Rotations